 Some of the health benefits of consuming broccoli include protecting the retinas of your eyes, slowing down aging, making your bones stronger, reducing the risk of hypertension, protecting your cells from cancer, reducing inflammation of the body, preventing stroke, preventing Alzheimer’s, and protecting against birth defects.

 A tall glass of milk can give you the much-needed energy to begin the day well.
 Milk is considered a food, even though it comes in liquid form.
 Raw milk is a rich source of vitamins A, D and C. Milk is also high in calcium, phosphorus, essential fatty acids, and magnesium.
 You just cannot get as many vitamins and minerals from other sources.

 Consuming avocado or butter fruit has many health benefits.
-This delicious fruit is loaded with healthy fats.
+This nutrient-dense fruit is loaded with healthy fats.
 Our low-fat and no-fat diets deprive us of healthy fats, which is why avocado is so crucial.

-Make sure you eat fresh and ripe avocado.
+Tip: Make sure you eat fresh and ripe avocado.
 To find out if the avocado is ripe or not, gently squeeze it without applying too much pressure.
 If the avocado yields to gentle pressure, it is ripe enough and ready for eating.
 If the avocado does not yield, it needs a couple of days to be fully ripe.